EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 #### Notification Service

-Based on the development in the RODEO E-soh WP RabbitMQ is the technology choice for the Open-radar-data Notification Service.
+Based on the development in the RODEO open-radar-data WP RabbitMQ is the technology choice for the Open-radar-data Notification Service.
 One drawback is that it does not support MQTT V5 but we expect that this is coming.

 #### Data and Metadata Store